moorepants/dissertation/physicalparameters.rst

 If :math:`u` and :math:`v` are uncorrelated then :math:`s_{uv}=0`.
 Most of the calculations hereafter have uncorrelated variables but a few do not and the covariance has to be taken into account.
-Equation eqn:variance can be used to calculated the variance of all types of functions.
+Equation :eq:`variance` can be used to calculate the variance of all types of functions.
 Simple addition of two random variables may be the most basic example:

 .. math::
    :label: addition